If you are looking for an easy and authentic Gluhwein recipe, you have come to the right place!

 It is very easy and simple to make, so if this is your first time making mulled wine, never fear!

-First you are going to want to boil water on a medium pot on the stove and dissolve the sugar in it.
+First, you are going to want to boil water in a medium pot on the stove and dissolve the sugar in it.

 You can use any sort of sweetener you want, such as stevia, maple syrup, agave, or just pure cane sugar.